StartSteps-Digital-Education-GmbH/Module-3/3 - TypeScript, Frontend and Object-Oriented Programming Concepts/Week 12/4 React Hooks/Exercise.md

 1. Update the `page` component to use the `useEffect` hook.
    - Import the useEffect hook from React at the top of your file.
    - Use the useEffect hook inside your component to simulate fetching tasks from an API.
-2. Simulate an API call that fetches tasks and updates the state after a delay.
+2. Simulate an API call that fetches tasks and updates the state after a delay:
-3. The `setTimeout` function is used to delay the update of the tasks state, simulating an asynchronous fetch operation.
+   - Use the setTimeout function within useEffect to simulate an API call.
+   - After a delay, update the tasks state with a new array of tasks.
+   - This will help you understand how to handle side effects and asynchronous operations in your components.

 ### Explanation:
-Use `useEffect` to simulate an API call that fetches tasks.
+- `useEffect`: The useEffect hook allows you to perform side effects in your component.
+In this case, it will simulate an API call to fetch tasks.
-The `setTimeout` function is used to delay the update of the tasks state, simulating an asynchronous fetch operation.
+- `setTimeout`: The setTimeout function is used to simulate a delay, mimicking the behavior of an asynchronous fetch operation.

 ## Task 4: Use useContext to Handle Task Input and Add New Tasks
 ### Objective: